Backorder vs. Out of Stock: Which Inventory Management Strategy Fits Your Business?

 When You Should Stop Taking Backorders

 The goal of refusing to take more backorders is not to turn unnecessary customers away, but rather to be as transparent as possible.
-You should cease taking backorders in situations such as:
+You should cease taking backorders in the following situations:

 • When there are uncertainties in restocking timelines